bioe131/lab1/README.md

 ## 🤓 Lab overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub and Berkeley's DataHub.
+The goal of this lab is to give you a brief introduction to GitHub and Berkeley's DataHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started. 🚀

-This assignment requires a submission detailed at the end of this tutorial.
+This lab includes an assignment.
+Instructions to submit the assignment are detailed at the end of this tutorial.

 ## DataHub